ketstap162/only_posts/README.md

 - registration, email authentication and authorization systems;
 - possibility to create posts with attachments (image and text file);
 - the ability to reply to posts;
-- responses are rendered recursively;
+- replies are rendered recursively;
 - post sorting and filtering;
 - minimalistic user interface.